 Montessori philosophy is based on the concept that humans are evolving toward a peaceful way of life in relation to all things.
 Many of the small things we do in the classroom every day are aimed at this goal.
 Etiquette, respect for the work of others, using words to solve problems, learning to share and take turns with limited resources, respect for all living things and celebrations from around the world are just a few of the ways Montessorians work toward peace every day.
 We also turn games from competitive to cooperative and make up stories where the evil witch doesn't die a horrible death but learns to get along with everyone else.

 Yet in our culture the children are bound to be exposed to violent actions.
 At this stage in their development it is very natural to mimic what others are saying and doing and adults should respect this need.
 We witnessed block towers repeatedly falling down in the weeks following September 11, 2001.
 There were also drawings of people crying and planes crashing into buildings.
-Before we'd even heard the news about the shooting in Colorado this summer there were already emails about how to help children with such a disaster.
+Before we'd even heard the news about the shooting in Colorado last summer there were already emails about how to help children with such a disaster.
 Though human civilization is slowly evolving toward peace, children will continue to witness troubling images on the tv news.
 Children need to sort out their feelings just as adults do and we respect this need by providing suitable age-appropriate outlets.

 At home and at school we can set standards for the type of behavior we expect.
 Violent behavior is never tolerated at school, even if it's "just pretend".
 Playing super heroes almost always results in someone getting hurt.
 The preponderance of jumping, kicking and swinging motions that seem to arise with budding social skills around the age of four can be easily channeled into more positive activities such as gymnastics, soccer, dance, karate or simple imaginative games involving active but benevolent characters such as animals, community figures or athletes.
 Monitor your child's TV viewing or delete it altogether.
 Educators agree - the less time your child spends watching tv, the better.
 How about a family game of "Kick the Can" instead?